cityofaustin/projects/README.md

 # Innovation Projects

-This is a GitHub Pages site for project documentation maintained by the City’s Innovation Office and Design, Technology, and Innovation Fellows program.
+This is a GitHub Pages site for project documentation maintained by the City’s Office of Design & Delivery.

 ## Contributing